-Night Guards in Calgary
+Night Guards Near You

 Do you grind your teeth or clench your jaw at night?
 Do you wake up with jaw pain, headaches, or tooth pain?
-If you answered yes to any of these questions, you might want to talk with your dentist about night guards.
+If you answered yes to any of these questions, you might want to talk with your Calgary dentist about night guards.
 Night guards, also known as occlusal guards, occlusal splints, bite splints, or a bruxism appliance, are a soft plastic device that slips over your teeth and provides a cushion.
 They can help with a variety of different conditions and can be custom made or purchased over-the-counter.

 What is Bruxism?

 Bruxism is a medical condition that causes a person to grind or clench their teeth.
 While this can occur during the day, most cases of bruxism occur at night and is considered a sleep-related movement disorder.
 This condition often occurs with other sleeping disorders, such as sleep apnea or snoring.
 Mild bruxism is usually not an issue, but severe cases can lead to headaches, jaw disorders, and damage to the teeth.

 Many people do not know that they have this condition but may recognize some symptoms as well as have some signs that a dentist can see.
 Symptoms include headaches, jaw, neck or facial pain, and tooth pain.
 You may also experience damage to the inside of the check from biting or chewing.
 Your dentist may see signs of flattened, damaged, or chipped teeth, as well as worn down enamel.